QuickBooks Blog

 What’s the difference between an invoice and a bill?

-Both invoices and bills are records of a sale that indicate how much a customer owes a seller, and both are issued before a customer has made payment for the transaction.
-However, there are some differences between each term.
+Both invoices and bills are records of a sale that indicate how much a customer owes a seller.
+Both are issued to a customer before they've paid for the transaction, however, there are some differences:

 • A bill refers to a document of sale wherein customers pay immediately.
-Customers may also use the term “bill” to describe a request for payment due to their Supplier.
+Customers may also use the term 'bill' to describe a request for payment due to their supplier.

 What does an invoice include?

 Invoices aren’t necessarily standardised, and your country may have its own local requirements for invoice submissions.
 Invoices can vary by supplier or contractor, and you must double-check your local government’s rules in order to properly submit them.
-However, all invoices should include the following five components:

 Invoice checklist